 It was then she noticed she was in control, could think clearly.
 That the demon was… It was gone!
 No, she thought frantically, feeling for that power that had been hers since birth, not gone but very much diminished.

-“You could not continue to do this.
+The woman it had recognised, her mother, stepped forward to reply, “You could not continue to do this.
 The lives you live have been shortening, the insanity coming quicker.
 Your soul needs time to recover, time to rest, a chance to control the thing bound to it.”
-The woman it had recognised, her mother, replied.

-Another of the robed women who had been chanting came forward to place a hand upon her shoulder.
+Another of the robed women who had been chanting came closer and placed a hand upon her shoulder.
 Now they didn’t stay out of range, didn’t fear her.
-She flinched away from the weight on her shoulder, angered by the action, “This will give you that chance, allow you to learn to use the power you have as it increases.”
+She flinched away from the weight on her shoulder, angered by the action, by what it implied, “This will give you that chance, allow you to learn to use the power you have as it increases.”

 More of them were laying hands on her now, and from those touches she felt threads of magic flow through her, heal her.
 She rolled back onto her heels, feeling better but not stronger, “But I’m not… how can I defeat them like this?”
 How could she complete her duty, her reason for living?